 Fortive cannot predict the price at which its common stock will trade after the distribution.
-In fact, the combined trading prices of share[s] of Danaher common stock and share[s] of Fortive common stock after the distribution (representing the number of shares of Fortive common stock to be received per share[s] of Danaher common stock in the distribution) may not equal the "regular-way" trading price of a share of Danaher common stock immediately prior to the distribution.
+In fact, the combined trading prices of one share of Danaher common stock and 0.5 shares of Fortive common stock after the distribution (representing the number of shares of Fortive common stock to be received per one share of Danaher common stock in the distribution) may not equal the "regular-way" trading price of a share of Danaher common stock immediately prior to the distribution.
 The price at which Fortive common stock trades may fluctuate significantly, particularly until an orderly public market develops.
 Trading prices for Fortive common stock will be determined in the public markets and may be influenced by many factors.
 See "Risk Factors-Risks Related to Fortive's Common Stock."